-- Equity is money which is bought by Owners of Company for running the business, whereas Assets are things which are bought by the company and have a value attached to it.
+- Equity is money that the Owners of the Company buy for running the business, whereas Assets are things bought by the company and have a value attached to them.

-- Equity is always represented as the Net worth of Company whereas Assets of the Company are the valuable things or Property.
+- Equity is always represented as the Net worth of a Company, whereas Assets of the Company are valuable things or Property.

-- Equity always carries credit balance, which means the company has an obligation to repay whereas assets always carry a debit balance which means that valuable things are the property of Company.
+- There is always a credit balance in equity, which means the corporation has a repayment obligation.
+In contrast, assets always carry a debit balance, meaning that valuable things are the property of the Company.

-- Equity is Source of Funds whereas Assets are the application of that Fund.
+- Equity is the Source of Funds, whereas Assets are the application of that Fund.

-- There is no Classification of Equity whereas Assets are classified into Fixed Assets, Current Assets or Tangible Assets and Intangible Assets
+- There is no Equity Classification, whereas Assets are classified into Fixed Assets, Current Assets, Tangible Assets, and Intangible Assets.

-- It is reflected at Left Side of Balance sheet and Assets are reflected at Right Side of Balance sheet.
+- It is reflected on the Left Side of the Balance sheet, and Assets are reflected on the Right Side.

-Below is the Balance sheet of Company, this is how both Equity and Assets are represented:
+Below is the Balance sheet of the Company; this is how both Equity and Assets are represented: